Mahakiranti languages

-The Mahakiranti or Maha-Kiranti ('Greater Kiranti') languages are a proposed intermediate level of classification of the Sino-Tibetan languages, consisting of the Kiranti languages and neighbouring languages thought to be closely related to them.
-Researchers disagree on which languages belong in Mahakiranti, or even whether Mahakiranti is a valid group.
+The Mahakiranti or Maha-Kiranti ('Greater Kiranti') languages were a proposed intermediate level of classification of the Sino-Tibetan languages, consisting of the Kiranti languages and neighbouring languages thought to be closely related to them.
+Researchers disagreed on which languages belong in Mahakiranti, or even whether Mahakiranti was a valid group.
 The group was originally proposed by George van Driem, who retracted his proposal in 2004 after a field study in Bhutan.

 Conceptions of Mahakiranti

 van Driem (2001) posits that the Mahakiranti languages besides Kiranti proper are Newar, Baram, and Thangmi.
 Baram and Thangmi are clearly related, but it is not yet clear if the similarities they share with Newar demonstrate a 'Para-Kiranti' family, as van Driem suggests, or if they are borrowings.
 He sees Lepcha, Lhokpu, and the Magaric languages (in the narrow sense, whether or not Chepangic proves to be Magar) as the Bodic languages closest to Mahakiranti.